SFU-CMPT-201/lecture-notes/04-scheduling.md

     * Suppose 3 processes arrive around the same time but gets added to the ready queue in the order of P1, P2, P3.
     * What is the waiting time?
-        * Waiting time is the easiest to calculate, so we'll use it to assess how good an algorithm is.
+        * We'll use it to assess how good an algorithm is.
+There are other metrics we can use (the scheduling criteria above) but waiting time is easy to calculate, so we'll use it to illustrate how scheduling algorithms work and potential pros and cons.
         * P1 = 0; P2  = 24; P3 = 27
     * What is the average waiting time?
         * (0 + 24 + 27) / 3 = 17